Kyle Reese: Terminator 2: Judgment Day (1991)

-Though gone, Sarah continues to love Reese and mourn his death.
-During one of her constant nightmares about the nuclear war, Reese appears in a dream state version of her cell in Pescadero State Hospital and reminds her of the coming danger, and the need to protect their son (Edward Furlong) in a deleted scene.
+Sarah continues to love Reese and mourn his death.
+During one of her constant nightmares about the nuclear war, Reese appears in a dream state version of her cell in Pescadero State Hospital and reminds her of the coming danger, and the need to protect their son, John Connor (Edward Furlong) in a deleted scene.
 However, as Reese begins to walk out of the cell, Sarah desperately follows him only to be led to a playground of kids playing before Skynet's nuclear weapons hit Los Angeles, which leaves Sarah waking up in shock still in her cell.
 Though this scene was cut from the theatrical version, it was later restored for home video releases.

 Reese is later mentioned by John himself, who admits to the Terminator protecting him from the T-1000 that despite Sarah's tough exterior, she still loves Reese and he often sees her crying for him.
 John expresses his own regret for never having the chance to meet Reese in person.
 The Terminator assures John that one day he will.